DeltaLima/nanodesk/README.md

 See [Customize nanodesk](#customize-nanodesk) to learn more about how to add your own packages and so on.

+## Kiosk branch notes

+The last `<StartUpCommand> Entry in `nanodesk-files/etc/jwm/system.nanodesk.jwmrc` is interesting, if you want to run other stuff in this "kiosk mode"

 ## Screenshots

 The most important thing about a linux distro are the screenshots. :p